 Vision out of the Corner of One Eye

 Two frequent themes in Luisa Valenzuela’s short stories are the daily violence associated with living in 1960/70s Argentina and feminism.
-Vision out of the Corner of One Eye is one of the latter.
+This is one of the latter, satirizing gender imbalance and “Machismo” in society.
 A woman traveling on a crowded bus feels herself being groped.
 When she tries to move away, more people get on the bus and the groping develops into “fondling” and “jiggling”.
-Rather than make a scene, she decides to give the pervert some of his own medicine.
-Although this achieves the desired result, she is disappointed she could not be alone with the man.
+Rather than make a scene, she gives the pervert some of his own medicine and more… rubbing his behind and expertly removing his wallet in the process.
+Themes include sexual assault, indignation, distress, doubt, revenge, theft.
 More…

 All About Suicide

-Like many Luisa Valenzuela stories, the main theme of All About Suicide is the unchecked violence of daily life in 1960/70s Argentina.
+Like many Luisa Valenzuela stories, a major theme of All About Suicide is the unchecked violence of daily life in 1960/70s Argentina.
 The story is notable for its unusual plot structure.
 It begins with a description of a shooting, travels back to (supposedly) irrelevant events in the distant past, fast forwards to the immediate past, and then re-describes the shooting.
 Thanks to the way Valenzuela playfully misleads readers with ambiguous possessive adjectives, the true nature of the shooting remains unclear until the last sentence.
-The resulting confusion highlights the uncertainty of living in Argentina at the time.
+Other themes include treachery, suppression, guilt, courage, exposure, murder-suicide.
 More…

 The Censors